Where To Buy

 One thing we like about Union is almost every part is interchangeable in their line and you can order different ankle/toe straps, highbacks, discs, etc. at C3 here.
 We don’t get paid by this link.

-Ratchet System: The ratchets are just as smooth as the older models but the ladders are softer.
+The ratchets on the Union Atlas are just as smooth as the older models but the ladders are softer.
 I can’t speak to long term reliability but I like the way the older ladders worked with the ratchets better.

 So overall the 2021 Union Atlas still has almost all the response and adjustability of the older model but added a shit ton more dampness to the ride.